I’ve Always Been A Dreamer: The Story of “Take It To The Limit”

 From its origins to its continued legacy, the story behind Randy Meisner’s signature song.

-The inside story of the Eagles’ third album and first with producer Bill Szymczyk & guitarist Don Felder.
-In the reviews, Randy’s “Is It True” is called the “most beautiful song on the album.”
+The inside story of the Eagles’ third album ON THE BORDER, released in 1974.
+It was their first album with producer Bill Szymczyk & guitarist Don Felder.
+The reviews called Randy’s “Is It True” the “most beautiful song on the album.”